jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Final_Report/Readme.md

 ![alt text](https://github.com/jsaliani92/Itunes-Podcast-Chart-Analysis/blob/master/Images/Crooked_Media/Output/Timelines/Long_Timeline_Total_3.png)

-## Now what's causing these different patters?
+## Now what's causing these different patterns?

 I believe it comes from how the shows are built.

-The biggest audience of a podcast comes from it's host and company presence.
+The audience of a podcast comes from it's host and company media presence.

 The more successful Crooked Media podcasts are hosted by established podcast personalities, where as the lower performing podcasts are ones where the host is trying to convert a large social media audience into a podcast audience: a much tougher task.

-Allow me to explain

 ## Have their podcast's reached different audiences?